VictorOtin/Bayesian-Deep-Reinforcement-Learning/README.md

 In this project, we investigate how the posterior approximations affect the performance of Thompson Sampling from an empirical standpoint.
 We test the performance in four different typical recommendation Datasets.

+Find PDF with further information and the references just above.